 Indexes and abstracts over 600 journals and trade publications; includes full text for over 240 journals.
 CMMC incorporates the content of CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State).
 Subjects covered include communication studies, journalism, mass media, speech, linguistics, communicative disorders, deaf studies, advertising, and related areas of interest to practitioners and educators in these fields.
 Dates of coverage vary by journal.

 LexisNexis Academic is a full-text database containing news, legal, biographical, and business information from over 12,000 U.S. and international publications.
 Enter terms in the main search box to retrieve news, cases, law reviews, and company information relevant to your search.
-Results can be sorted by date or relevance, and narrowed down by type of source (newspapers, company, legal, subject, geography, etc.) Click on Search the News to directly search newspapers and other sources of news.
-(Search the News does not allow the use of Boolean (AND, OR, NOT) operators and truncation and searches large groups of the most popular news sources, such as newspapers, broadcast transcripts, and wire services.)
-Click Search by Content Type and then Advanced Options to search with Boolean operators and truncation and to locate more specific types of news sources.
+Results can be sorted by date or relevance, and narrowed down by type of source (newspapers, company, legal, subject, geography, etc.) Click Search by Subject or Topic and then Advanced Options to search with Boolean operators and truncation and to locate more specific types of news sources, such as newspapers, broadcast transcripts, and wire services.
 NOTE: Due to publisher restrictions, LexisNexis Academic users may only access the latest 6 months of the Los Angeles Times.
 Use Proquest Newspapers for complete coverage of the Los Angeles Times online.